 The General Directorate of Civil Defense is responsible for dealing with fire emergencies in Saudi Arabia.
 In addition, the authority’s mandate includes producing risk assessments and finding solutions to natural, industrial, and domestic safety issues, among other services.

 To seek help during a fire in Saudi Arabia, call 998.
 An operator who answers the call will require the address and details of the fire.
 It helps to be able to offer a landmark, such as the Kingdom Tower or the name of a supermarket, in addition to a street and building name.
 In addition, you should ask to speak to someone in English if your Arabic isn’t good enough.

 More information is available on the Saudi Civil Defense website.

 In Saudi Arabia, the emergency numbers for the police are 999 or 911.
 Reporting a crime is now also possible on a smartphone application.
 The Kulluna Amn app enables citizens and expatriates to help maintain security and reports filed online reach 39 centers across the Kingdom.

 Saudi Arabia’s ministry of interior is responsible for all matters relating to security and immigration.
-There are three police departments in the country: regular police, secret police (mabahith), and religious police (mutawa).
-While the regular police are responsible for the law enforcement and general security, and for issuing good conduct certificates, the mahabith handles domestic security and counterintelligence, while the mutawa enforces Islamic codes of behavior.
-Following recent reforms enacted by Crown Prince Mohammed bin Salman, the mutawa have been largely defanged, and expats do not now need to live in fear of committing some unknown infraction.
+There are three police departments in the country: the regular police, the secret police (mabahith), and the religious police (mutawa).
+While the regular police are responsible for law enforcement and general security, and for issuing good conduct certificates, the mahabith handles domestic security and counterintelligence, while the mutawa enforces Islamic codes of behavior.
+Following recent reforms enacted by Crown Prince Mohammed bin Salman, the mutawa has been largely defanged, and expats do not now need to live in fear of committing some unknown infraction.

 More information is available on the Ministry of Interior website.